-Thousands of migratory shorebirds are now visiting Adelaide’s northern coastline.
-Here are the top five you’ll see.
+Thousands of migratory shorebirds visit Adelaide’s northern coastline each year.
+Here are five frequent flyers.

 About 27,000 international frequent flyers settle in at Adelaide’s International Bird Sanctuary each year between October and April to feed and roost along Adelaide’s rich northern coastline.